Frequently Asked Questions

 Yes.
 When reporting the income at the end of the year on forms 1042 and 1042-S, where it requests the individual's ID number, write "requested, not provided."

 What form should a nonresident alien submit as proof of a U.S. tax identification number?

-If there is no applicable tax treaty [the IRS suggests using the 8233 (for individuals) and the W-8BEN (for businesses)] to obtain an artist's tax ID number.
-In this case, neither of these forms would actually be submitted to the IRS, since tax treaty benefits do not apply.
+If there is no applicable tax treaty [the IRS suggests using the 8233 (for individuals) and the W-8BEN(for businesses)] to obtain an artist's tax ID number, it's important to be sure not to submit either the 8233 or W-8BEN to the IRS, since tax treaty benefits do not apply.
 However, if a U.S. arts organization presents one of these forms to an artist, the artist might expect that they will be exempt from taxes.
 Consider creating your own form for the artist to complete.
 For individual artists, the W-8BEN should be used when in place of a W-9 form, when a nonresident is providing the necessary info for tax reporting but is NOT claiming a treaty exemption.

 Does every individual have to file a U.S. tax return, regardless of whether they are an independent contractor for a U.S.-based organization, or an employee of a foreign organization?